-The Village of L'Anse came into existence with the establishment of rail transportation when the Houghton and Ontonagon railroad announced plans to make the area a terminus for their rail line.
+Top: 1940 Zeba, Chief Welch.
+(Superior View Photo) Bottom: Indian Cemetery at the Pinery.
+Source: www.highway41north.com, maintained by Clyde Elmblad rail transportation when the Houghton and Ontonagon railroad announced plans to make the area a terminus for their rail line.
 By December 1872, the railroad connected Houghton, Ontonagon, Marquette, Smith Mountain (Republic Mine) and L'Anse.
 The railroad project brought many people into the area to search for ore deposits, work in the construction industry, or work in local businesses.
 The geographic location of L'Anse was very important for shipping.
-The cove shape of Keweenaw Bay provided a protected harbor for ships carrying passengers and supplies.
+The cove shape of Keweenaw Bay (L'Anse actually means cove in French) provided a protected harbor for ships carrying passengers and supplies.
 Completion of the ore dock and railroad allowed ore to be transported by ship from the various mines in the area.
 During this time, homes and businesses were rapidly built or transported to the Township if the owners could not wait for construction.
 In less than seventy days, sixty buildings were erected.
 It seemed as though L'Anse would become the trading center of the Upper Peninsula, and the price of land skyrocketed.